kjswartz/Jan2015/HalfWayChallenge.md

 13. What is the difference between a Rails model and a database table?
 What is their relationship?

-    The model is the blueprint for building the database table.
-A Rails model  allows the user the ability to access a database table.
+    The model is an object, backed by a database (or some type of persistent        storage).
 The model defines associations and validations for information going into the table.

 14. How do we modify the database for our Rails app?